fd0e/site-1/wiki/pages/services.md

 # tilde.team services

-i'll keep this wiki page updated with the services that are running on our little vps box :)
+i'll keep this wiki page updated with the services that we run and maintain :)

 ### our deployed projects